Pathways to Teaching

 Education Specialist Teaching

 The recommended preparation to become an Education Specialist at the undergraduate level is based on the age group with which you wish to work.
 So if you plan to work with children with special needs in the elementary schools, you should select the majors that align with Elementary School teaching, as listed above.
 If you plan to work with children with special needs in the junior high or high schools, you should select the majors that align with Junior High/High School teaching, as listed above.
 If you plan to work with children with special needs in early childhood (birth - transitional kindergarten), you should focus on early childhood dvelopment in the Child & Adolescent Studies major.
-Please make an appointment with one of our advisors for more information.
+However, you are not required to choose one of these majors to become an special education teacher.
+Our Advisors can help you create an academic plan that combines your interests and career goals.